shinpads/ffcs/README.md

 2. run npm i
 3. run env/Scripts/activate
 4. run pip install -r requirements.txt
-5. duplicate .env.example, and save as .env.development
+5. duplicate .env.example, and save as .env

 # NOTES
 - Scheduler in apps.py is disabled because dependencies are broken and FFCS isn't currently active
+- it runs on localhost:8000